haerski/mortality/report.md

 ![plot of chunk unnamed-chunk-29](figures/report/fig-unnamed-chunk-29-1.png)

-SHAP values of the client located in New York
+The following presents the SHAP values of the client located in New York.

 ```r
 shap <- predict_parts(explainer = ex,